 AMI copy image can be used to encrypt an AMI from an unencrypted AMI

-AMIs with encrypted snapshots can be copied and also encryption status changed during the copy processAMI copy image can’t be used to create an unencrypted AMI from an encrypted AMI
+AMIs with encrypted snapshots can be copied and also encryption status changed during the copy process

 AWS Marketplace AMI cannot be copied, regardless of whether obtained directly or shared.
 Instead, launch an EC2 instance using the AWS Marketplace AMI and then create an AMI from the instance.